Topics of Interest

-Papers are solicited in the areas of CMOS platform technology, circuit design challenges in emerging technologies, and device technology interactions.
-Platform technologies include III-Vs, SiGe/Ge, and advanced device technologies such as Gate-all-around Nanowire and Stacked Nanosheet CMOS technologies are of strong interest.
+Papers are solicited in the areas of CMOS platform technology, circuit design challenges at advanced nodes, and device technology co-optimization solutions.
+Platform technologies include beyond Si channel such as SiGe/Ge, and advanced device technologies such as Gate-all-around Nanowire and Stacked Nanosheet CMOS technologies are of strong interest.
 Topics also include digital and analog device and circuit performance and scaling issues, power-performance-area analysis, and architectural implications of interconnect technology and performance.
-Submission of papers discussing interactions between advanced device technology and design issues such as variability, power constraints, physical layout effects and design is encouraged.
+Submission of papers discussing interactions between advanced device technology and design issues such as variability, aging, power constraints, physical layout effects and design is encouraged.
 Papers addressing stacked and monolithic 3D integration, interconnect bottleneck and design challenges are solicited.
 Emerging circuit design and technology concepts supporting new computing models such as processing-in-memory, machine learning acceleration, neuromorphic computing, and other non-von Neumann computing approaches are of interest.

 CHARACTERIZATION, RELIABILITY and YIELD (CRY)

-Papers are solicited in the areas of compound semiconductor electronic devices and high-speed device technologies based on GaAs, InGaAs, InP, GaN, SiGe, Antimonides and their related alloys.
-Devices of interest include III‐V MOS devices, ballistic devices, HBTs (III-V and group IV) and HEMTs, RF/microwave/millimeter‐wave devices, SAW/BAW devices, low noise amplifiers, RF power amplifiers, RF and millimeter-wave switches and filters, and active and passive electron devices for analog applications.
+Papers are solicited in the areas of compound semiconductor electronic devices and high-speed device technologies based on GaAs, InGaAs, InP, GaN, InAlN, Si, SiGe, Antimonides and their related alloys.
+Devices of interest include III‐V MOSFETs, ballistic devices, HBTs (III-V and group IV) and HEMTs, RF/microwave/millimeter‐wave/THz devices, SAW/BAW devices, low noise amplifiers, RF power amplifiers, RF and millimeter-wave switches and filters, and active and passive electron devices for analog applications.
 Topics include device physics, design, modeling, reliability and manufacturing processes.

 MEMORY TECHNOLOGY (MT)

-Papers are solicited covering all memory related technology topics, including storage-class and embedded memories, as well as in-memory and neuromorphic computing applications.
-Topics span the full range from novel cell concepts to fully integrated memories, from prototyping to manufacturing issues and performance.
-Specific areas of interest include both conventional and novel memory cells including ReRAM, STT‐MRAM, PCRAM, FeRAM, crosspoint and selectors, organic memory and NEMS‐based devices, including their design and scaling, processing, reliability, and modeling.
-Novel concepts and demonstrations that enhance memory properties or apply to neural computing paradigms are also of interest.
-Higher level topics include array optimization, 3D architectures, novel read/program/erase schemes, solid state drive (SSD) applications, novel hierarchies and architectures for memory-centric systems, security, computing-in-memory and disruptive non‐volatile memory-enabled emerging logic applications.
+Papers are solicited covering all memory technology topics, including storage-class and embedded memories, as well as in-memory and neuromorphic computing applications.
+Topics span from novel cell concepts to fully integrated memories, from prototyping to manufacturing issues and performance.
+Specific areas of interest include both conventional and novel memory cells including ReRAM, STT‐MRAM, PCRAM, FeRAM, 3D NAND, crosspoint and selectors, organic memory and NEMS‐based devices, including their design and scaling, processing, reliability, and modeling.
+Novel concepts and demonstrations that enhance memory properties or apply to neural computing paradigms are of interest.
+Higher level topics include 3D architectures, novel read/program/erase schemes, solid state drive (SSD) applications, novel hierarchies and architectures for memory-centric systems, security, computing-in-memory and non‐volatile memory-enabled emerging logic applications.

 MODELING and SIMULATION (MS)

-Papers are solicited in the areas of analytical, numerical, and statistical approaches to modeling electronic, optical, and hybrid devices (including sensors), and their isolation and interconnection.
-Topics include physical and compact models for logic and memory devices (e.g. steep-slope devices, RRAM, CBRAM) and interconnects, modeling of fabrication processes and equipment, material modeling, process characterization, parameter extraction, early compact models for advanced technologies and novel devices, performance evaluation, design for manufacturing, reliability, variability, and technology benchmarking methodologies.
-Other topics include novel computing approaches (e.g. neuromorphic computing) and modeling of interactions between process, device, circuit, and packaging technology.
-Submissions should advance the art of modeling and simulation or apply existing techniques to gain new insights into devices.
+Papers are solicited in the areas of analytical, numerical, and statistical approaches to model electronic, optical, hybrid devices including sensors, and their isolation and interconnects.
+Topics include physical and compact models for logic and memory devices (e.g. steep-slope devices, RRAM, CBRAM) and interconnects, modeling and emulation of fabrication processes and equipment, material modeling, parameter extraction, compact models for advanced technologies and novel devices, performance evaluation, reliability, variability, and benchmarking methodologies.
+Other topics include novel computing approaches (e.g. neuromorphic computing) and modeling of interactions between process, device, circuit, and packaging.
+Submissions should advance the art of modeling and simulation or apply existing techniques to gain new device insights.

 NANO DEVICE TECHNOLOGY (NDT)

-Papers are solicited on novel solid state and nanoelectronic devices and concepts.
+Papers are solicited on novel or emerging solid state nanoelectronic devices and concepts.
 This includes devices based on novel transport mechanisms such as tunnel FETs, negative capacitance FETs, topological insulators, phase transitions, quantum effects, and non‐von Neumann devices.
-Non‐charge based logic, magnetic logic, spintronics, plasmonics and quantum computing are also of interest.
+Non-charge-based logic, magnetic logic, spintronics, plasmonics and quantum computing are also of interest.
 Furthermore, nanoelectronic devices based on low‐dimensional systems are encouraged, including 2D materials, nanowires, nanotubes and quantum dots.
-Subsets of key topics include electron device physics, new device applications, technology scaling and integration issues, as well as novel transistor structures.
-Papers in NDT focus primarily on device physics and novel concepts; more mature “platform candidate” papers should be submitted to CDI.
+Subsets of key topics include electron device physics, new device applications, technology scaling and integration issues, as well as innovative transistor structures.
+Papers in NDT focus primarily on device physics and unique concepts; more mature “platform candidate” papers should be submitted to CDI.
 Reliability assessment of emerging devices are also solicited here, while that for more mature technologies should be submitted to CRY.

 OPTOELECTRONICS, DISPLAYS, and IMAGERS (ODI)

-Papers are solicited on devices, structures, and integration for optoelectronics, photonics, displays, and imaging systems.
-Optoelectronic devices include photovoltaics, photonic bandgap structures and crystals, LEDs and lasers, as well as optoelectronic and photonic integrated circuits and optical interconnects.
-Papers on quantum photonics and photonic qubits for quantum computation are also of interest.
-Displays and imaging area topics include CMOS imagers, high‐speed imagers, CCDs, TFTs, organic, amorphous, and polycrystalline devices, as well as emissive and reflective displays.
-Submission of papers addressing flexible and/or stretchable electronics, printed electronics, stacked image sensors with Si or other photosensitive materials, organic and inorganic displays, and covering new technology trends in imagers and displays are encouraged.
+Papers are solicited on devices, structures, and integration for optoelectronics, displays, and imaging systems.
+Optoelectronics include photonic bandgap structures, light sources, polarization and wavelength manipulators, high speed photodetectors, as well as large scale heterogeneous integration of electronic and photonic circuits and optical interconnects.
+Papers on quantum photonics for computation, sensing and encryption are also of interest.
+Displays and imagers include CMOS imagers, high speed and high time resolution imagers, CCDs, TFTs, organic, amorphous, and polycrystalline devices, as well as emissive and reflective displays.
+Papers addressing flexible and/or stretchable electronics, printed electronics, stacked image sensors with Si or other photosensitive materials, organic and inorganic displays, and covering new technology trends in imagers and displays are encouraged.

 POWER DEVICES (PD)

 Papers are solicited on discrete and integrated power devices and modules using Si, diamond, and compound semiconductors.
 Papers exploring the system-level impact of power devices are also of interest.
 Topics of interest include power devices (FETs, superjunction devices, IGBTs, etc.), and materials (Si, SiC, GaN, Diamond, GaAs, AlN, Ga2O3, etc.), integrated passives (high Q inductors), manufacturing processes, device design, modeling, physics, and reliability.
-Devices targeting the full range of power and power conversion applications, including hybrid vehicles, power supplies for computer and telecom, motor drives, utility and grid control, and wireless power transfer, are of interest besides fundamental studies on doping, interface state densities and device reliability for power switches.
+Devices targeting the full range of power and power conversion applications, including hybrid and electric vehicles, power supplies for computer and telecom and data centers, motor drives, utility and grid control, and wireless power transfer, are of interest besides fundamental studies on doping, interface state densities and device reliability for power switches.

 PROCESS and MANUFACTURING TECHNOLOGY (PMT)

-Papers are requested on innovations in individual process modules, process integration schemes, and process control techniques that enable improved device or circuit performance or enable new functionality.
-Examples of front‐end process topics include substrate and isolation technologies, new transistor materials, integration of heterogeneous channel materials, multi-patterning and EUV lithography, self‐assembly techniques, deposition and etch techniques, novel dielectrics and metal electrodes for transistor gate stacks and MIM capacitors, shallow junctions, and silicides.
-Examples of back‐end process topics include conductor systems, low dielectric constant materials, contact and via processes, barrier materials, planarization, integration considerations for multi-level interconnects and for enhanced scaling techniques; additive manufacturing for microelectronics and emerging process modules.
-Further requested topics include photonics, 3D and advanced packaging.
-Also of interest are topics like emerging process modules, 3D integration, additive manufacturing for microelectronics, processes and tools designed to reduce variance, defect reduction in heterogeneous material systems, novel techniques for enhancing process control and stability.
+Papers are requested on innovations in individual process modules, process integration schemes and process control techniques that improve device or circuit performance or enable new functionality.
+Examples of process topics include substrate and isolation technologies; integration of heterogeneous channel materials; EUV lithography, deposition, planarization, etch and self‐assembly techniques; novel dielectrics and metal electrodes for transistor gate stacks; shallow junctions; advanced metals, barriers and dielectrics for interconnections; contact and via processes; integration considerations for multi-level interconnects and for enhanced scaling techniques; additive manufacturing for microelectronics and emerging process modules.
+Further requested topics include photonics, 3D and advanced packaging integration; BEOL compatible transistors and memory devices.
+Examples of process control topics include defect detection as well as novel techniques for variability reduction and for enhancing process control and stability.

 SENSORS, MEMS, and BioMEMS (SMB)